gatsby-uc/gatsby-source-strapi/README.md

 #### Internationalization support

 Strapi now supports [internationalization](https://strapi.io/documentation/developer-docs/latest/development/plugins/i18n.html#installation).
 But by default, this plugin will only fetch data in the default locale of your Strapi app.
 If your content types are available in different locales, you can also pass an entity definition object to specify the locale you want to fetch for a content type.
-Use the `all` value to get all available locales.
+Use the `all` value to get all available locales on a collection type.

 ```javascript
 // In your gatsby-config.js